- Eligibility

 Step 4 (Optional): Submit a Letter of Intent

-Potential applicants are requested but not required to submit a letter of intent.
-If they do, the letter is non-binding and is not entered into the review of a subsequent application.
+Potential applicants are requested (but not required) to submit a letter of intent.
+Letters of Intent are non-binding and are not entered into the review of subsequent applications.
 The information in the letter is used by NIH staff to estimate the potential review workload and plan the review.

 The letter of intent should include only the following information:

-- Number and title of the Funding Opportunity Announcement
+5. Number and title of the funding opportunity

-Letters of intent can be emailed to earlyindependence@od.nih.gov by the date listed in the Funding Opportunity Announcement.
+Letters of intent can be emailed to earlyindependence@od.nih.gov by the date listed in the funding opportunity.

 Follow the Instructions

-It is critical that applicants follow the Research Instructions in the SF424 (R&R) Application Guide except where instructed in the Funding Opportunity Announcement to do otherwise.
-When the Funding Opportunity Announcement provides instructions that differ from the SF424 (R&R) Application Guide, the instructions given in the Funding Opportunity Announcement take precedence and should be followed.
+It is critical that applicants follow the Research Instructions in the SF424 (R&R) Application Guide except where instructed in the funding opportunity to do otherwise.
+When the funding opportunity provides instructions that differ from the SF424 (R&R) Application Guide, the instructions given in the funding opportunity take precedence and should be followed.

 All attachments should be formatted according to NIH format standards.